brok3nwir3/WebLearning/Assignments/wk10/wk10_instructions.md

 - Under "Listeners and routing" click "Create target group".
 - Name the target group `alb-test-group` and click "Next".
 - Select the ALB test EC2 instances you created earlier for this exercise.
+- Note: Make sure to click the "Include as pending below" option.
 - Click "Create target group".
 - Return to the ALB settings page, and set your target group to the `alb-test-group`.
 - Click "Create load balancer".